Is it worth buying a car through a Limited company? What are the advantages and disadvantages?

 Finance Lease:

-1. With a finance lease, your company (lessee) also pays lease payments and the car dealer (lessor) still legally owns the asset, however, the substance of this type of agreement is different.
-A finance lease is effectively a loan to purchase an asset, where the loan secures on the asset.
+- With a finance lease, your company (lessee) also pays lease payments, and the car dealer (lessor) still legally owns the asset, however, the substance of this type of agreement is different.
+A finance lease is effectively a loan to purchase an asset, where the loan secures the asset.
 The lessee has the “risks and rewards” of ownership and “in substance” owns the asset.
-Many cars bought under a hire purchase contract fall under the category of a finance lease as legal ownership of the car may transfer to the lessee at the end of the self employed car lease, or there may be an option of a final “balloon” payment to purchase the car at that time.
+Many cars bought under a hire purchase contract fall under the category of a finance lease as legal ownership of the car may transfer to the lessee at the end of the self-employed car lease, or there may be an option of a final “balloon” payment to purchase the car at that time.

 The HMRC definition for private use is:

-“Private use includes employees’ journeys between home and work unless they’re travelling to a temporary place of work.”
+“Private use includes employees’ journeys between home and work unless they’re traveling to a temporary place of work.”

 How much tax you will be charged depends on the list price of the car.
 The list price is the price of the car when it was new, therefore it is irrelevant how much you paid for that car.
 In the case of a second-hand car, the list price of the car that is used for the calculation of tax is the price of that car when it was new.

-The second factor on which tax calculation is based on is the CO2 emission of the car.
-Lower the CO2 emission lower will be the percentage and vice versa.
+The second factor on which tax calculation is based is the CO2 emission of the car.
+The lower the CO2 emission lower the percentage and vice versa.

-If you buy the car yourself and use for business purpose, then you can charge your company a mileage allowance and the company can treat the mileage allowance as allowed expense for corporation tax calculation.
-Buying a vehicle yourself is a tax benefit in most cases as it attracts a mileage allowance which is tax-free for your personal tax and an allowed expense for your company.
+If you buy the car yourself and use it for business purposes, then you can charge your company a mileage allowance and the company can treat the mileage allowance as an allowed expense for corporation tax calculation.
+Buying a vehicle yourself is a tax benefit in most cases as it attracts a mileage allowance which is tax-free for your tax and an allowed expense for your company.